Custom Inference Engines

 Any logs sent to stdout will be collected by Chariot and shown to users.

-Be careful to consider thread safety in your engine code.
+Be careful to consider thread safety in your Inference Engine code.
 FastAPI is capable of serving multiple requests concurrently using async Python.
 We don't want to block the event loop, which is why we used asyncio.to_thread in the above example to call our model's inference methods.
 This means that two inference requests can be performed at the same time.
 Therefore, you should ensure that the underlying code running your model is thread safe (or use a lock).

 If you want the option of running your model on a GPU, be sure your model loading and inference pipelines look for a GPU and use it appropriately.